Summer CCW Challenges and Solutions

 Once you have the shorts and its associated belt set up for carrying, then you simply need to adjust and play with the retention of the belt to decide what affords you the most comfort and the best draw of your sidearm.
 The BlackPoint Tactical DualPoint AIWB Holster easily clips into the discreet belt, but you want to make sure the belt is tight enough that only the firearm wants to lift out when you attempt to draw.

 The tag-team package of the Arrowhead Tactical Carrier Shorts and the BlackPoint Tactical DualPoint AIWB Holster I used on-and-off for two weeks throughout workouts, walking my dogs, and even more mundane tasks like grocery shopping.
 My sidearm never printed, and the only time I thankfully drew my firearm was to put it away for the day.
 During all this, the unit of holster/shorts/firearm worked in perfect harmony.
 For people searching for a more activewear answer to concealed carry, this is it.
+If you are interested in concealed carry clothing designed just for women, you might want to read about Serena Juchnowski testing Alexo Athletica CCW clothing.

 Editor’s Note: Please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in and discuss this article and much more!